lee-dohm/layered-config/README.md

 1. `ConfigWrapper` wraps the `ScopeWrapper` object to provide project-specific general overrides
 1. `ScopeWrapper` wraps the `ConfigWrapper` object to provide project-specific syntax-specific setting overrides

+I propose an API be added to the general configuration object for constructing the appropriately wrapped configuration objects:

+* `atom.config` will refer to a project-specific configuration object (objects 1 and 3 above)
+* `atom.config.forScope(scopeName)` will refer to a project-specific syntax-specific configuration object (objects 1-4 above)

 ## API

 This is the basic API that all conforming configuration classes will use.